 Choosing the Right Design Our range consists of Doric columns, Ionic columns and Corinthian columns.
-The different capital designs are shown here.
-After deciding to install a column, use the guidelines below to help you select the correct design.
+After selecting the appropriate style and deciding to install a column, use the guidelines below to help you select the correct design.

 Exterior Or Interior Use? - Our columns come pre-painted with primer and can be used in either application.
 Select a paint suited to your needs.
 Remember that you can disguise rainwater down pipes inside your column where it is being used under a canopy or portico.

 Full Column Or Half Column? - Whichever you choose, we can help.
 Typically full columns are used for interiors and new build applications, where half columns can be used against a wall or to cloak unsightly structural support on exterior applications.

 Plain Or Fluted? - The choice is yours, but consider the application.
 Whilst plain columns are very popular, the fluted design is the easier option for cloaking steel uprights.
 The ridge of the flutes effectively masks the join where two half columns are used to create a full column.

 Wide Or Narrow? - Imposing detached houses in their own grounds will look far more elegant when featuring a 300mm (12") diameter column, whilst more modern housing on estates lend themselves to the 200mm (8") designs.
 Always ensure that you allow sufficient space for access through doorways.